 - Go for a walk: Take your dog out for a leashed walk.
-Whenever you stop walking, give your dog your hand signal for Sit.
+Whenever you stop walking, give your dog your hand signal to Sit.
 Do not say any verbal cue.

-- Treat at the right time: When they Sit, click (if you're clicker training), give them a treat and praise.
+- Treat at the right time: When they Sit, click (or say your marker word), give them a treat and praise.

 - Repeat, repeat, repeat: As you practice, you should see your dog start to anticipate and offer a Sit after you’ve stopped walking, but before you give the hand signal.
 They’ve learned that you stopping precedes the hand signal, which precedes the Sit behavior (which precedes the treat!)
 This is called "cue transference."
 When they’ve learned this, it means you shouldn’t need the hand signal anymore unless your dog is too distracted and needs a little jump start.
 Great job at being consistent!

 - Phase-out treats: After your dog has transferred the cue, you can start phasing out their training treats (and clicker if you've been using one).
 Check out this article for in-depth instructions on how to fade out the use of treats while training your dog.

 - I’ll say it again for those in the back: Consistency is key for this cue.
 Any time you stop walking, your dog must Sit before you can move forward again.

 - If they don’t sit with a hand signal, you might need to take a step back and address their Sit behavior separately before training the Auto-Sit.
 This might mean using a treat in your luring hand rather than a regular hand signal with no treat.